Attendance Allowance (AA) is a benefit for older people who may need extra help to stay independent at home due to an illness or disability.

 There are two weekly rates:

-- £85.60 if you need help both in the day and at night
+• £58.70 (lower rate) if you need help either in the day or at night

 Can I claim it?

-- You must need help with personal care, such as dressing and washing, or supervision to keep you safe, during the day or night.
+- You could benefit from help with personal care, like dressing and washing, or any supervision to keep you safe.

-If you’re already claiming Disability Living Allowance (DLA) or Personal Independence Payment (PIP), you’ll continue to receive these payments after your 65th birthday, provided you continue to meet the qualifying conditions.
+If you’re already claiming Personal Independence Payment, you’ll continue to receive it after your 65th birthday, or when you reach State Pension age, provided you continue to meet the qualifying conditions.

 - Give plenty of information in your own words about your personal circumstances.
-Don’t worry if you need to repeat yourself.
+It’s OK to repeat yourself.

 What if the application is turned down?